Washington DC metro is area is a unique place. I know because I grew up there with the Washington Monument as a backdrop.

 Compared to European countries, like say Italy where they have set vacation holidays, such as the annual Ferragosto in August that can last for over a month (and where the country and retail businesses shut down), and again in December during Advent Season.

 Amazon – is coming to the area.
 The second headquarters to Amazon was announced as the Washington DC area, and they’ve broken ground.
-In 2021, the new tech and business office buildings will soon be under construction.
+In 2021, the new tech and business office buildings went under construction.

-This is the newest, exciting business news in the area since the tech companies started cropping up post-Dot-com in the Dulles Corridor area closer to Washington Dulles Airport.
+This is the newest, exciting business news in the area since the tech companies started cropping up post-Dot-com in the Dulles Corridor area closer to Washington Dulles Airport (that I remember well).

 The DC metro system has near-future plans to build out further along where the Dulles Toll Road already exists, to expand commuting options eventually to Dulles Airport.